jarkrandel/jarkrandel.github.io/_posts/2199-01-01-future-post.md

 (pics of snapshots of balls?)

-Next, we draw a line which is as close to the piece of the curve inside of the ball as possible, minimizing the largest distance between any point on the curve and the line.
+Next, we find the tube of smallest width which contains all of the pieces of the curve inside the circle

-(pics of lines and distances)

-We then divide this length by the radius of the ball.
+(pic)

+and we define $\beta(z,r)$ to be the fraction

+\[ \beta(z,r) = \frac{\text{width of thinnest tube}{2r} \]

+The reason we divide by $r$ is so that this number is independent of the size, or scale, of the circle we're looking at.
+We want the $\beta$ numbers to be numbers which are dependent only on the shape of the picture, not the size

+(pic of the same balls of different sizes that all have the same beta)

+This property of the beta numbers is often referred to as scale invariance.
+These numbers are always greater than or equal to 0 and less than or equal to 1,

+\[ 0 \leq \beta(z,r) \leq 1, \]

+and the smaller they are, the closer the curve is to being straight inside of the circle.
+Conversely, the larger this number is, the further the curve is from being straight inside of the circle.

+(examples of different values of beta numbers)

+There we have it, a number which quantifies bendiness!